Impact Story

 Leia

-Enactus’ Entrepreneurial Exchange was the first time Leia, a sophomore at Appalachian State University in North Carolina, U.S., interacted with students from another culture.
+Enactus’ Entrepreneurial Exchange was the first time Leia, a sophomore at Appalachian State University in North Carolina, U.S., interacted with students from another country.
 “It was eye opening to interact with students from Morocco.
-It was cool to see the culture – everything from food to how their day is structured and how their education is different,” she said.
+It was cool to see everything from food to how their day is structured and how their education is different,” she said.

 For Nouhayla, who attends Sidi Mohammed Ben Abdellah University, public speaking and communicating in English were barriers, but she saw the Entrepreneurial Exchange as an opportunity.
 “Public speaking was so challenging for me, but this program allowed me to get out of my comfort zone.
-I didn’t hesitate to participate, not only to improve my communication skills, but also to meet a new culture and challenge myself in another language than Arabic and French.”
+I didn’t hesitate to participate, not only to improve my communication skills, but also to challenge myself in another language than Arabic and French.”

 Participants from the U.S. and Morocco also had different approaches to the project.
 “Difference in thinking and approach was apparent as we tried to figure out how to market our product.
 The U.S. students wanted to market it to individuals in the U.S. The Moroccan students wanted to sell it in developing countries to government entities.
 In the U.S., we were thinking about how to make the most profit and get it to people in need at a reduced price.
 The Moroccan students wanted to sell it to the people that needed it most.
 We were able to collaborate and come up with a solution,” said Leia.

 However, both Nouhayla and Leia found commonality with each other and peers.
 “At our core, we all want the same thing.
 We are all very driven.
-We want to make a difference in sustainability,” said Leia.
+We want to make a difference,” said Leia.

 The virtual setting also provided unexpected opportunities, as Nouhayla used the advantage of video communication to overcome language barriers by signaling and acting out some of her ideas.
 She found that stepping out of her comfort zone to communicate with her peers was rewarded.
 “We became friends.
-The program was not the only thing that united us, but also our moments of laughter, our discussions, and the sharing of culture, too,” she said.
+The program was not the only thing that united us, but also our moments of laughter and our discussions,” she said.

 The virtual exchange also changed the two women in ways they hadn’t expected.
 For Leia, her career goals shifted.
 “My goals have changed as a result of the exchange.
 I wasn’t interested in study abroad until I did this program.
-Now I really want to get the cultural mindset of study abroad and am hoping to study in Italy next spring.
-I wouldn’t have known that I had to be aware of all these cultural differences if I hadn’t done this program with Enactus,” Leia said.
-She added that before participating in the Entrepreneurial Exchange, she wanted to go into human resources, but now she cares about sustainability and the possibility of a career in it.
+Now I really want to get the mindset of study abroad and am hoping to study in Italy next spring.
+I wouldn’t have known that I had to be aware of all these differences if I hadn’t done this program with Enactus,” Leia said.

 Nouhayla

 Nouhayla and Leia are just two of the more than 250 Enactus students from Morocco and the United States who have participated in Enactus’ Entrepreneurial Exchange.
-Like Nouhayla and Leia, the exchange has fostered engagement with peers from other cultures, had significant impacts on students’ goals and plans and, most simply and perhaps most importantly, created joy as friendships were forged from half a world away.
+Like Nouhayla and Leia, the exchange has fostered engagement with global peers, had significant impacts on students’ goals and plans and, most simply and perhaps most importantly, created joy as friendships were forged from half a world away.

 More Great Stories